ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 When a response is received from the Oblivious Gateway Resource, the Oblivious Relay Resource forwards the response according to the rules of an HTTP proxy; see {{Section 7.6 of HTTP}}.

+In order to achieve the privacy and security goals of the protocol an Oblivious Relay Resource also needs to observe the guidance in
+{{relay-responsibilities}}.

 An Oblivious Gateway Resource, if it receives any response from the Target Resource, sends a single 200 response containing the encapsulated response.